foxzool/bevy_octopus/README.md

 Every network node is a component, so you can easily manage network entities with Bevy ECS.

-App can be a server or client or both.
+Apps can be many servers and many clients at the same time.

 ### Flexible network protocol decoder

-You can define your own network protocol decoder.
+You can define channel transformers for data serialization and deserialization.

 ### UDP Communication Types